 makes 4 servings

-Note: a friend of mine tried to make this using raw cream and it didn't turn out so better stick with pasteurized cream.
+Note: a friend of mine tried to make this using unpasteurized cream and it didn't turn out so better stick with pasteurized cream.

 Mmmm.
 I hope you'll give this fantastic dessert a try.
 Enjoy!